 New food offerings in Dayton are always something to get excited about for those of us who call it home, but one piece I’m most excited about is the theme and corresponding decor, telling Dayton’s story.

-All the decor in the building will be made in Dayton, or at least inspired by Dayton people, products, and culture (and I’m not just talking about names of items).
+All the decor in the building will be memorabilia, advertisements, art paying homage to stories in Dayton's past, or inspired by Dayton people, products, and culture.